hbc/HBC_master/contact/index.md

 title: "Contact"
 ---

 To request a consultation, please contact us **[by email](mailto:bioinformatics@hsph.harvard.edu)**.
 Generally, you can expect a response within 48 hours so we can start to assess your needs and setup a meeting in person.
 Please note that we currently have a substantial queue and it may take us up to 8 weeks to start an analysis after speaking with you.

+If you have any questions about the training program or upcoming workshops, please **[email](mailto:hbctraining@hsph.harvard.edu) the training team** directly.

-For administrative requests, please contact [Megan Scott](mailto:mescott@hsph.harvard.edu).
+For administrative requests, please contact [Priti Thareja](mailto:pthareja@hsph.harvard.edu).
 Billing inquiries and grant-related questions are handled by [Rachel Boschetto](mailto:rboschet@hsph.harvard.edu).
 Alternatively, you can try calling us at 617-432-4917 or just stop by our office.

 ### Office Location